-Projects may only be submitted electronically via eCall.
+Projects may only be submitted electronically via the FFG's eCall system.

-The proposal consists of the following online elements, which must be entered in eCall under the following menu items:
+The proposal consists of the following online elements, which must be entered in \underline{eCall} under the following menu items:

 - Description of content presents the content of the project. - Work plan includes the work packages and elements of project management, such as time management plan (GANTT diagram), tasks, milestones, results. - Consortium describes the expertise of the individual consortium members. - Cost and financing describes all cost categories per consortium member.
 The totals for each work package will be automatically displayed in the online work plan.